Mini Harbor Freight (type) Trailer Ultimate Build-Up Thread

 The next larger size tire is a 205/75/15" tire, and I'll only be talking about trailer tires - not passenger car tires.
 A 205 tire is about 27.4" tall and about 7.7" wide.
 These are usually put on a 15x5" rim.
 The tires I purchased are Loadstar Bias Ply ST205/75/D15 load range C from http://www.etrailer.com/Tires-and-Wheels/Kenda/AM1ST92.html mounted on a set of Dexstar 15x5" rims http://www.dexstarwheel.com/products.html#changer.
 The tires were about $75.00 each, and the wheels were about $40.00 each.
 I wanted black spoke rims to match my Jeep's rims.
 I ordered three wheels and tires from etrailer.com for about $347.00 (free shipping for orders over $150).
 I still had to get them mounted and balanced, so that cost a few cents under $40.
 Unfortunately etrailer.com accidently sent me silver rims instead of black, so we made a price adjustment, and I'll be running silver rims instead of black; they were very pleasant about the whole thing.
 If you're not as picky about your rims as I am, you can maybe get them cheaper (and already mounted) from places such as http://recstuff.com/ST205/75D-15TrailerTireLoadRangeCon5BoltSilverSpokeTrailerWh ee.aspx or your local trailer place.
 This size rim and tire are very common.
 This size tire will increase your clearance under your trailer's axle to just over 13" (remember, the lowest point on my Jeep's Dana 44 with 33" tires is about 9.5").

 The next larger size trailer tire is a 225/75/15" tire, and it measures at about 28.1" tall and about 8.4" wide.
 These are usually put on a 15x6" rim.
 I didn't think the added cost per tire (compared to the 205/75/15" tire) was worth the small amount of increase in height.
-And I think anything larger than this your trailer is going to start looking like it's on steroids - dare I say look like a freak?
+And I think anything a lot larger than this your trailer is going to start looking like it's on steroids - dare I say look like a freak?
 And we haven't even addressed the wider axle and fender issues yet.
+A 235/75/15" tire on a 6 or 7" rim would look nice and large on a little 4' trailer without being oversized (or overly stressing the spring mounts).

 Someone may ask "but why don't you make it so you CAN use your Jeep's tires on the trailer; that way you only have to carry one spare?
 Besides the "steroids" thing, that's a lot more trailer weight for your Jeep to be pulling (I at least am trying to keep my trailer's weight and cost down while lifting it), if I'm out in the boonies I want a little bit of redundancy built into my equipment I'll take a spare for the Jeep and one for the trailer thank-you.
 You'd also need a more HD axle like in the 3500 lb range (more money), plus it might just overtax the lighter-weight metal used in these mini-trailers.
 I guess you can do whatever you want, but in the interest of keeping the trailer cost and weight down, I'd skip the super large tires on a little trailer such as this - you're still going to have more clearance under the trailer axle with a 205 tire (just under 13") than you would on your Jeep with even a 35" tire (figure about 10.5" - 11" with a Dana 44).
 Also go too large a trailer tire and you'll be hitting the tail light assemblies.